-Nuance Biotech Co.
+Nuance Riotech Co.
 Ltd.

 In June 2018, the Company entered an agreement with Nuance Biotech Co.
 Ltd., or Nuance, a China-based specialty pharmaceutical company, to advance the development and commercialization of EXPAREL in China.
 Under the terms of the agreement, the Company had granted Nuance the exclusive rights to develop and commercialize EXPAREL.
-In April 2021, the Company and Nuance agreed to a mutual termination of the agreement due to the lack of a viable regulatory pathway that adequately safeguards the Company's intellectual property against the risk of a generic product.
-Dissolution costs of \$3.0 million were included in other operating expenses in the condensed consolidated statements of operations for the six months ended June 30, 2021
+In April 2021, the Company and Nuance agreed to a mutual termination of the agreement due to the lack of a viable regulatory pathway that adequately safeguards the Company's intellectual property against the risk of a generic product, which resulted in dissolution costs of \$3.0 million for the nine months ended September 30, 2021.